-SKREI Convention sets out to re-imagine the historic trade routes of stockfish fish from the North of Norway to the Baltic Sea as far as Germany, Italy and Portugal.
-The project is supported by the European Year of Cultural Heritage 2018, Creative Europe cooperation projects.
-Partners are CERS Italia, the Ílhavo Maritime Museum and Museum Nord as lead partner of this two year project, starting in June 2018.
+The project was supported by the European Year of Cultural Heritage 2018, Creative Europe cooperation projects.
+Partners were CERS Italia, the Ílhavo Maritime Museum, European Hansemuseum and Museum Nord as lead partner.

 For more information, please contact: